evcb/cc-j--/README.md

 # Overview

-This repository contains a modified version of the most up-to-date _j--_ base compiler and additional information for the textbook, _Introduction to Compiler Construction in a Java World_ by Bill Campbell, Swami Iyer, and Bahar Akbal-Deliba&#351;, which is a non-trivial subset of the Java&trade;
+This repository contains the most up-to-date _j--_ base compiler and additional information for the textbook, _Introduction to Compiler Construction in a Java World_ by Bill Campbell, Swami Iyer, and Bahar Akbal-Deliba&#351;, which is a non-trivial subset of the Java&trade;